yyang-pplus/yyang-pplus.github.io/_posts/2019-07-26-a-ctest-that-never-ends.md

 # Conclusion

 The important take-away from this post is the strategy we used to debug the problem.
-Although we only present a solution for Python, it is likely that there are similar mechanisms in other programming languages, too, so the solution should be able to be extended to other domains easily.
+Although I only present a solution for Python, it is likely that there are similar mechanisms in other programming languages, too, so the solution should be able to be extended to other domains easily.

 # References